QodotPlugin/qodotplugin.github.io/docs/class-reference.md

 **Node Class** - The type of Godot node to spawn at this location.

+**Transient Node** - Determines if QodotMap calls `queue_free()` on this node when the map finishes buliding.
+Removing transient nodes is the last post attach step when building a map.
+Transient nodes are not given priority over other entities during the build.

+This value should stay unchecked unless it is desirable to remove this node after building the map.

 ### QodotFGDPointClass

 A single point for an entity.